ioerror/freenote/README.md

   gstreamer0.10-plugins-{good,bad,ugly,base,base-apps}
   gstreamer0.10-{pulseaudio,x,alsa,ffmpeg,tools,doc}

+The Debian machine should use pulse audio, though future versions may automatically discover and configure audio devices.

 Details
 =======

-This is specifically configured for streaming 640x480 video with a text overlay using a Logitech HD camera.
+This is specifically configured for streaming 640x480 video with a text overlay using a common Logitech HD USB camera.

 To serve video over a Tor Hidden Service, you will need to add the following to your Tor configuration file: